Last Updated on

 Key takeaways:

-• In this guide we break down how to send push notifications from a website or web app.
+• In this guide we break down how to send push notifications from a website or web app, including web and mobile push notifications.

 • We share all you need to know about how web push notifications work, and which platforms they work on.